 Our new 2015 partnership with JerseyOn, a non-profit supporting the White House's ConnectED initiative, helped FACT provide 93 enrolled families with computer hardware and free high-speed internet service reducing barriers to employment opportunities, aiding school work and enabling access to the wealth of information available online.

 We also serve youth whose hometowns are outside Union County.
-These youth are their own guardians and are in Out of Home Treatment outside Union County or are open to DCP&P office in Union County.
+These youths are their own guardians and are in Out of Home Treatment outside Union County or are open to DCP&P office in Union County.

 José was just 15 and already deeply involved with the legal system.
 He had been adjudicated on charges of robbery, theft, receiving stolen property and a violation of probation.
 He was required to enter a special Juvenile Justice Commission residential facility and reluctantly entered that program in January.

 The disciplinarian approach of the court mandated residential facility was not working and José accumulated infractions until he finally tried to abscond from the program in late January.
-José was then remanded to the County Juvenile Detention Center and the judge ordered a 14 day plan and referred him to the care management organization (CMO).
+José was then remanded to the County Juvenile Detention Center and the judge ordered a 14-day plan and referred him to the care management organization (CMO).

 FACT's Care Manager developed a rapport with José and helped him build a Child & Family Team.
 They learned that José had recently witnessed the violent shooting of a friend, had a very troubled relationship with his father and step-mother, and his legal problems were straining life at home with his Mom.